MatthewNichols/local-postgis/README.md

 # Local PostGIS Development Environment

+This is how I manage a local PostgreSQL/PostGIS development environment using Docker Compose.
+I am not a Docker expert, but this setup has worked well for my needs.
+It is very much an expression of my personal preferences and workflow and makes no claims to be useful to anyone else.
+But if it is helpful to you, feel free to use it!

 ## Purpose & Description

 This project provides a local PostgreSQL/PostGIS development environment using Docker Compose.
 It consists of two services: